vipranarayan14/vboo/src/docs/glossary.md

 2. **Inflection:** A change in the form of a word that reflects a change in grammatical function.
 3. **Decline:** To [inflect](https://en.m.wiktionary.org/wiki/inflect "inflect") for [case](https://en.m.wiktionary.org/wiki/case "case"), [number](https://en.m.wiktionary.org/wiki/number "number") and sometimes [gender](https://en.m.wiktionary.org/wiki/gender "gender").
 4. **Declension:**
-5. The act of [declining](https://en.m.wiktionary.org/wiki/decline "decline") a word; the act of listing the [inflections](https://en.m.wiktionary.org/wiki/inflection#English "inflection") of a noun, pronoun or adjective in order.
+    - The act of [declining](https://en.m.wiktionary.org/wiki/decline "decline") a word
+    - The act of listing the [inflections](https://en.m.wiktionary.org/wiki/inflection#English "inflection") of a noun, pronoun or adjective in order.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MjQ0NDc4MTYsLTkzOTQxMjM0OF19
+eyJoaXN0b3J5IjpbLTE4ODkyMjYzNTIsLTkzOTQxMjM0OF19
 -->